 Chapel at St. Martin’s Episcopal School

 Children are encouraged to develop a relationship with God at an early age at St. Martin’s Episcopal School.
-Each student will learn that they are truly gifts from God, special, and uniquely created.
-The goal of chapel is not to create “little Episcopalians” but to help children develop a sense of self with an understanding that they are loved unconditionally by God.
+Each student will learn that they are uniquely created gifts from God.
+The goal of chapel is not to create “little Episcopalians”, but to help children develop a sense of self with an understanding that they are loved unconditionally by God.
 All faiths and beliefs are welcome and respected at St. Martin’s Episcopal Church and School.

 When is chapel?

 Chapel services are held in the church sanctuary at 9:30 am on Tuesday and Wednesday.
 Parents are welcome to attend!
 At the start of the school year, our youngest students will enjoy a brief chapel in their classroom at 10 am Tuesday and Wednesday.